asote/tf-azure-n-tier-architecture/README.md

 * Set path system environmental variable, in PowerShell type $env:Path += ";c:\Terraform"
 * Launch PowerShell (cmd or git bash) and type terraform to confirm installation.
 * Code using any text editor, Visual Studio Code strongly recommended ( there is a Terraform extension for VSC).
-* Register new application in Azure Active Directory using the Classic Portal, [see intructions here](https://www.terraform.io/docs/providers/azurerm/index.html) and assign the Contributor IAM role to the application user account in the ARM Portal.
+* Register new application in Azure Active Directory using the Classic Portal, [see instructions here](https://www.terraform.io/docs/providers/azurerm/index.html) and assign the Contributor IAM role to the application user account in the ARM Portal.
 * Create a PowerShell script (Set-Credentials.ps1) with the credentials set as environment variables (do not version control this file).

                 ARM_SUBSCRIPTION_ID = "..."